parkinglot837/f5-agility-labs-nginx/docs/class9/module1/getting_started.rst

   :width: 400

 .. attention::
   If you see a shared memory notification, click 'OK'.
-Lab resources have been allocated appropriately.
+Lab resources have been allocated accordingly.

 12. Next, under the 'Systems' column, locate the 'NGINX 1' block.